Earn weekly rewards on your crypto

 Potential Dealbreakers

-There’s simply no way to connect a Ledger Nano S Plus to an iPhone or iPad at this point in time.
+There’s simply no way to connect a Ledger Nano S Plus to an iPhone or iPad at this time.
 For that you’ll have to purchase the Nano X, which offers Bluetooth.
 You can still use the USB-C connection to interface with MacBooks, however, so Apple users aren’t completely left in the dark.

 Wallet